Semantics-aware Dataset Discovery from Data Lakes with Contextualized Column-based Representation Learning: Introduction

 Our contributions can be summarized as the following.

-\begin{compactitem} \item We propose \name, an end-to-end framework to support dataset discovery over data lakes with table union search as the main use case. \item We develop a contrastive learning framework to learn contextualized column representations for data lake tables without requiring labeled training instances. \name achieves an improvement of 6.8 in MAP and recall compared with a state-of-the-art method, respectively. \item We design and implement a filter-and-verification based framework for computing the table-level unionability score which can accommodate multiple design choices of indexing and pruning to accelerate the overall query processing.
+\begin{compactitem} \item We propose \name, an end-to-end framework to support dataset discovery over data lakes with table union search as the main use case. \item We develop a contrastive learning framework to learn contextualized column representations for data lake tables without requiring labeled training instances. \name achieves an improvement of 6.8\% in both MAP and recall compared with the best state-of-the-art method, with a MAP of 99\%, a significant margin compared with previous studies. \item We design and implement a filter-and-verification based framework for computing the table-level unionability score which can accommodate multiple design choices of indexing and pruning to accelerate the overall query processing.
 By leveraging the HNSW index, \name achieves up to three orders of magnitude in performance gain for query time relative to the linear scan baseline. \item We conduct an extensive set of experiments over two real world data lake corpora.
 Experimental results demonstrate that the proposed \name framework significantly outperforms existing solutions in effectiveness.
 It also shows good scalability and memory efficiency. \item We further conduct case studies to show the flexibility and generality of our proposed framework in other dataset discovery applications. \end{compactitem}

-The rest of the paper is organized as follows.
-Section~\ref{sec:architecture} introduces the background and the overall architecture.
-Section~\ref{sec:offline} proposes the contrastive learning based approaches to train the column encoders.
-Section~\ref{sec:online} develops the query processing techniques to retrieval top-k unionable tables.
-Section~\ref{sec:experiments} reports the experimental results.
-We discuss related works in Section~\ref{sec:related} and conclude in Section~\ref{sec:conclusion}.